Joaan bin Hamad Al Thani: Education and career

 In 2020, he received a master's degree in Business Administration from HEC Paris in Qatar.

-On 9 August 2022, Sheikh Joaan attended the opening ceremony of the 5th edition of the 2021 Islamic Solidarity Games, which was opened by Turkish President Recep Tayyip Erdoğan in Konya, Turkey.
+On 9 August 2022, Sheikh Joaan attended the opening ceremony of the 5th edition of the 2021 Islamic Solidarity Games, which was opened by Turkish president Recep Tayyip Erdoğan in Konya, Turkey.
+In December 2024 it was reported that he was re-elected as President of the Qatar Olympic Committee (QOC) for the 2024–2028 Olympic term.

 Marriage and children

 Sheikh Joaan married at Al-Wajbah Palace, Doha, on 24 April 2008, with Sheikha Al-Maha bint Salem Al-Rumul Al-Mannai, daughter of Salem Al-Rumul Al-Mannai.
-Together they have four sons and three daughters.
+Together they have five sons and three daughters.